 Frequently Asked Questions

-Currently, we are sold mainly in Ontario foodservice (restaurants) and retail outlets.
-You will find us regularly in Metro, Food Basics, Giant Tiger and many independent retailers.
-Restaurants like Pickle Barrel and B.Good have featured us in their own marketing as valued suppliers.
+Currently, we are sold mainly in retail outlets in Ontario, as well as some foodservice outlets.
+You will find us regularly in Metro, Food Basics, Sobeys, Freshco, Foodland, Longo’s, Giant Tiger and many independent retailers.

 Sorry but we don’t currently offer a farm-gate service to consumers directly.